 MongoDB logical operators can be used to filter data based on given conditions.
 These operators provide a way to combine multiple conditions.
 Each operator equates the given condition to a true or false value.

-Here are the MongoDB logical operators:
+Here are the examples of MongoDB logical operators:

 Operator | Description |